MilenaM001/Data-Analyst-Internship-Challenge/README.md

 https://www.linkedin.com/jobs/view/2635526057/?refId=c7fa0b8a-70c3-4675-826b-ce1392c4a9d2

-To calculate CLTV the information of this video is used.
+To calculate CLV the information of this video is used.

 https://www.youtube.com/watch?v=JR8_GNINmuQ